 The drought had brought disaster throughout the countryside of Smyrna – a port on the Aegean sea in Asia Minor which is now Izmir in Turkey.
 The crops had failed, animals were dying, and disease was spreading due to the lack of clean water.
 The community would not be able to endure much longer.
 The bishop, and his young priest, Pangratios, exhorted a three day-period of prayers and fasting to be observed by all Christians.
 Pangratios, and as many as could manage, fasted the entire period.
 Finally on the third day, the clouds began to appear in the heavens; that afternoon, the rains came and refreshed the parched land.

-Everyone rejoiced, and it soon became known throughout the land that had had ended the drought in answer to the fasting and prayers of Father Pangratios and the faithful Christians.
+Everyone rejoiced, and it soon became known throughout the land that God had ended the drought in answer to the fasting and prayers of Father Pangratios and the faithful Christians.
 Soon Pangratios was being called by a new name: Polycarp – which means “many fruits.”

 Polycarp was born in 70 A D to a Christian family who received its faith from the very apostles of Lord Jesus.
 In these apostolic times, the young Church lived and was strengthened by visits of the apostles and their disciples They had already warned of difficult times in their epistles, calling the Christians too that “you say also rejoice and be glad when His glory is revealed ” (1 Peter vs 13).